 But I can honestly say I’ve used this on many an occasion for a quick dinner in under 15 minutes!
 When I am covered in sawdust or paint for working hard on the home remodeling gig, the last thing I want to do is cook.
 These are wonderful for using leftover taco meat or a rotisserie chicken from the grocery store.
 Yessssss!

-They also pair perfectly with my Buffalo Chicken Dip, Cajun Crab Dip, Tri-color Pasta Salad, or my Delicious Corn and Black Bean Salad to make for the perfect football party spread!
+They also pair perfectly with my Buffalo Chicken Dip, Healthy Ranch Dip, Tri-color Pasta Salad, or my Delicious Corn and Black Bean Salad to make for the perfect football party spread!
+Add some Oreo Brownies to take it over the top!

 Nacho Topping Ideas